Adaptive Diffusion Schemes for Heterogeneous Networks: Simulation Results

 \subsection{Tracking performance of D-ATC with adaptive combiners}

-In this section, we analyze the tracking performance of our scheme with the two proposed combination rules.
-We compare in Fig. \ref{fig:sim_track} the performance of D-ATC and ATC, both with adaptive combiners, for two speeds of change.
-The parameters of these simulations, shown in Table \ref{tab:parameters}, are again selected to optimize the steady-state performance, trying to keep the convergence rate of all algorithms as close as possible.

-From Fig. \ref{fig:sim_track}, we can conclude that D-ATC outperforms both ATC techniques in terms of convergence and steady state, highlighting the behavior of the LS-based algorithm in the fast tracking scenario.
+We compare in Fig. \ref{fig:sim_track} the performance of D-ATC and ATC, both with adaptive combiners, when tracking a time-varying solution for two different values of $\Tr\{\mathbf{Q}\}$.
+The parameters of these simulations are shown in Table \ref{tab:parameters}.
+Analyzing the results, we can conclude that D-ATC outperforms both ATC techniques in terms of convergence and steady state, both for the fast and slow time-varying systems.

 In conclusion, in all the presented experiments, the proposed D-ATC diffusion scheme outperforms standard ATC, when both schemes use adaptive rules to learn their combiners.
-Although, in principle both schemes could perform similarly, the proposed APA and LS rules, in conjunction with D-ATC diffusion scheme, seem to be more effective at optimizing network MSD.

-Finally, we would like to provide some information about complexity.
-In \cite{fernandez2015distributed} it was shown that an LS rule with rectangular window had lower complexity than the ATC with adaptive combiners in \cite{Takahashi2010, tu2011optimal} when the number of neighbors of each node is small compared to the estimated vector length $M$.
-As we use here an exponential window, both the computational cost and memory requirements are even reduced.
-Regarding the APA rule, the complexity can be even more reduced, as explained in Section \ref{sec:APA}, since we have two equivalent implementations depending on our problem setup and additionally we can control its complexity with the value of parameter $L$.